 - Include a fun little freebie.
 Flywheel’s 2015 Year in Review showcased the CEO getting a tattoo of the company’s logo.
 In honor of the event, they made custom temporary tattoos to send to anyone who requested them.

 No matter your budget, you can always come up with something creative.
 Remember: Your annual report is a huge opportunity to make a bold statement—don’t waste it.
-(If you need a little more inspiration, take a look at these 50 examples of truly inspiring annual report design.)

 Look For More Ways to Tell Your Brand Story